-Tom McDonald has been involved in selling for over 45 years.
+Tom McDonald has been involved in selling for 50 years.
 Starting off his working life in 1966 at David Watt & Sons Limited; printers and stationers in Dunfermline, Scotland.
 He left in 1972 to work as a representative for a local Naval Tailors, Dunfermline being only three to four miles north of Rosyth Dockyard.

 In 1973, he wanted a change of scenery and moved south to Portsmouth where he lived for twelve years managing electrical shops.

 In 1985 he joined St Catherine’s Hospice in Crawley to work with the Bursar in setting up St Catherine’s Hospice Shops Limited and was the first retail manager for St Catherine’s.
 An opportunity arose for him to join the Wade Pottery Group as a representative for the point of sale division, Wade PDM.
 His area can be described by drawing a line from the middle of the west coast of Wales across England, just below Cambridge to the east coast.
 He shared the area inside the M25 with another representative.
 The job entailed visiting breweries, whisky companies' London offices and other organisations.
 His clients included Courage, Labatt’s, Brown Forman (owners of the Jack Daniels brand amongst many others), breweries in Hook Norton, Lewes, Brighton, Wiltshire, Wales, in fact too many to mention.
 Amongst the other clients were Stoll Moss Theatres (from July 2018 now owned by Sir Andrew Lloyd Webber), owners of the London Palladium, The Garrick, Theatre Royal Drury Lane.